mongodb/docs/source/includes/drivers_update_connect.rst

          The following is an outline with the minimum code necessary to connect to MongoDB using the C#/.NET driver.
          You'll make additions over the next few steps to update data.

+         In C#, you map fields to class variables, which are uppercase by convention.
+However, you should insert the data with camel case fields.
+To make the driver automatically convert the fields from uppercase to camel case, create a ``ConventionPack`` and register the naming convention for ``CamelCase``.

          .. literalinclude:: /includes/code/dotnet/CrudUpdateConnect.cs
             :caption: CrudUpdate.cs
             :language: csharp